YunoHost-Apps/gitea_ynh/README.md

 `yunohost app setting gitea disable_backup_before_upgrade -v 1`

-After this settings will be applied for all next upgrade.
+After this settings will be applied for **all** next upgrade.

+From command line:

+`yunohost app upgrade seafile`

 ### Backup